hu1q1/DSA3101-Project/frontend/README.md

 3) `Dockerfile`: The dockerfile used to create an image for the frontend application
 4) `app.py`: The Python file responsible for running the frontend application
 5) `requirements.txt`: File listing the dependencies required to run the frontend application
-6) `package.json`: File defining metadata and configuration for the frontend application